afonsolage/bevysfactory/README.md

 - __Mining__: Will be able to extract iron, rocks, sulphur and most solid inorganic resources;
 - __Water__: Will pump water from lakes and rivers;;
-- __Farm Plot__: Will act like a farm plot, but automatically havest crops and yield it's resources;
+- __Farm Plot__: Will act like a farm plot, but automatically harvest crops and yield it's resources;
 - __Farm Livestock__: Will act like a farm of livestock, which will yield it's resource automatically;

 ### Transporters